-The Yucatán tends to be hot and humid throughout the year.
-Jul-Sep is the green (wet) season when afternoon showers can be expected.
-Although few and far between, hurricanes are possible on the Caribbean coast.
+The Yucatán & Caribbean coast tends to be hot and humid throughout the year.
+May-Oct is the green (wet) season when temperatures frequently exceed 33°C and afternoon showers are common.
+Although few and far between, hurricanes are also possible on the Caribbean coast during this period.
+The Nov-Apr dry season sees temperatures averaging between 26-29°C with little rain.

 Palenque is in the tropical lowlands, with temperatures in the low 30°C throughout the year.
-The heaviest rainfall occurs in
+The heaviest rainfall occurs in May-Oct.

-May-Oct.

 San Cristóbal de las Casas has a pleasant temperate climate with temperatures in the low 20°C throughout the year.
-Maximum sunshine hours in Jan-Feb.
-Most rain falls Jun-Sep.
+Maximum sunshine hours occur in Jan-Feb and most rain falls Jun-Sep.

-In the Copper Canyon evenings can get very cold when temperatures drop below zero, especially in Jan-Feb.
-Deep snow is common especially in the area between Creel at 2,336m and Mexico's highest town, San Juanita (2,350m).
+In the Copper Canyon evenings can get very cold when temperatures drop below zero, especially in the driest months of Jan-Feb.
+Deep snow is common especially in the area between Creel (at 2,336m) and Mexico's highest town, San Juanita (2,350m).